 - Any complainant who is dissatisfied with the decision of the aforementioned Vice President may appeal that determination in writing to the Office of the President within seven (7) calendar days of verified receipt of said decision.
 Any appeal shall focus on the process by which a determination was made.
 Within fourteen (14) calendar days of receipt of the appeal, the President of the College shall review the decision to determine that there was compliance with stated procedures, that the process was fair and equitable, and that the outcome satisfies due process.
 A written determination shall be issued to the complainant and other interested parties.
 Regardless of the final determination, the complainant shall be informed of the right to file a complaint with the appropriate state or federal agency.
 The right of a person to a prompt and equitable resolution of a complaint submitted hereunder shall not be impaired by the person’s pursuit of other external remedies.

 - Appropriate remedial action designed to stop the offending behavior shall be taken by the College.
-Discipline of any College employee would be pursuant to the College conduct regulations consistent with any relevant collective bargaining agreement and College policy.
+The discipline of any College employee would be pursuant to the College conduct regulations consistent with any relevant collective bargaining agreement and College policy.

 - At any point during the investigation of a sexual harassment complaint, the College may, in good faith, negotiate a satisfactory resolution between the complainant and the respondent.
 If a satisfactory resolution is not mutually agreed upon, the investigation shall continue through all remaining steps outlined according to the policy.

 - If a sexual harassment complaint involves the AAO, a Vice President will serve as temporary ombudsperson, and the President of the College and the Chair of the College Board of Trustees will serve as receivers of appeals.
 If a sexual harassment complaint involves a Vice President or the College President, the Chair of the Board of Trustees shall appoint a temporary ombudsperson and shall serve as receiver of any reports or appeals.